-- 1. Dishonesty, such as cheating or plagiarism in connection with an education program. - 2.
-Disruptive behavior in the classroom or at the worksite including the use of electronic devices. - 3.
-Forgery, alteration, or misuse of school documents, sources, records, identification, or knowingly furnishing false information. - 4.
-Obstruction or disruption of instruction, administration, disciplinary procedures, activities, or other authorized activities on the school premises. - 5.
-Physical or verbal abuse and/or threat of physical abuse of any person on Proteus owned or operated property or at Proteus sponsored functions, or conduct which threatens or endangers the health or safety of any such person(s) or any member of the Proteus community or of his/her family. - 6.
-Fraud, abuse, and theft of or damage to William M. Maguy School of Education property or property in the possession of or owned by a member of the Proteus community. - 7.
-Committing unlawful harassment, discrimination, and/or retaliation in violation of school policy. - 8.
-Bullying - 9.
-Unauthorized entry into the school facilities or unauthorized use or misuse of Proteus property. - 10.
-Possession, sale, transferring, distributing or using, or being under the influence of alcohol, controlled substance and other drugs, or any poison classified as such in California statutes, on Proteus property or at any Proteus sponsored event. - 11.
-Disorderly, lewd, indecent, or obscene conduct on Proteus owned or operated property or at Proteus sponsored or supervised functions. - 12.
-Possession, use or the threat of use, of deadly weapons, explosives, or dangerous chemicals on Proteus property or at Proteus sponsored events without written authorization. - 13.
-Violation of, or failure to comply with any order of school officials acting in the performance of their duties or violation of the school regulations.
+- 1. Failure or neglect to follow instructions while operating a school vehicle that endangers the safety of the student(s), the instructors, or any other Proteus staff. - 2.
+Dishonesty, such as cheating or plagiarism in connection with an education program. - 3.
+Disruptive behavior in the classroom or at the worksite including the use of electronic devices. - 4.
+Forgery, alteration, or misuse of school documents, sources, records, identification, or knowingly furnishing false information. - 5.
+Obstruction or disruption of instruction, administration, disciplinary procedures, activities, or other authorized activities on the school premises. - 6.
+Physical or verbal abuse and/or threat of physical abuse of any person on Proteus owned or operated property or at Proteus sponsored functions, or conduct which threatens or endangers the health or safety of any such person(s) or any member of the Proteus community or of his/her family. - 7.
+Fraud, abuse, and theft of or damage to William M. Maguy School of Education property or property in the possession of or owned by a member of the Proteus community. - 8.
+Committing unlawful harassment, discrimination, and/or retaliation in violation of school policy. - 9.
+Bullying

-- 14. Soliciting or assisting another to any act, which would subject a student to discipline pursuant to this policy. - 15.
-Abuse or unauthorized use of the school's computer equipment, software, passwords, or any violation of the confidentiality or security of passwords or records, including but not limited to student and staff databases, networks, Internet, E-Mail, and World Wide Web. - 16.
+- 10. Unauthorized entry into the school facilities or unauthorized use or misuse of Proteus property. - 11.
+Possession, sale, transferring, distributing or using, or being under the influence of alcohol, controlled substance and other drugs, or any poison classified as such in California statutes, on Proteus property or at any Proteus sponsored event. - 12.
+Disorderly, lewd, indecent, or obscene conduct on Proteus owned or operated property or at Proteus sponsored or supervised functions. - 13.
+Possession, use or the threat of use, of deadly weapons, explosives, or dangerous chemicals on Proteus property or at Proteus sponsored events without written authorization. - 14.
+Violation of, or failure to comply with any order of school officials acting in the performance of their duties or violation of the school regulations. - 15.
+Soliciting or assisting another to any act, which would subject a student to discipline pursuant to this policy. - 16.
+Abuse or unauthorized use of the school's computer equipment, software, passwords, or any violation of the confidentiality or security of passwords or records, including but not limited to student and staff databases, networks, Internet, E-Mail, and World Wide Web. - 17.
 Any other cause identified as good cause by Education Code Sections 76032 and 76033, not otherwise identified above.